ConzorKingKong/clock-frontend/readme.md

 # Alarm Clock

-This is an alarm clock application that allows visitors to sign up and save alarm times.
-It is a NERD Stack (Node, Express, React, MongoDB) application.
+This is the backend for an alarm clock application that allows visitors to sign up and save alarm times.

+The backend is written in Go, the frontend is React.

 #### Needed env variables
 `API_URL`